gstewart12/flux-proc/README.md

 > [!NOTE] Limited applicability.
 >
 > I designed this pipeline to be flexible, but reproducibility and other best practices fell victim to triage as I prepared to defend my dissertation.
 Therefore, it likely has limited applicability beyond my data.
 My goal is to eventually make it useful to others and other datasets.
-This may happen soon, later, or never.
+This may happen sooner, later, or never.

 ## File directory organization:

--   archive: anything outdated or superfluous but can't rule out future value
+-   /archive: anything outdated or superfluous but can't rule out future value
+-   /config:
--   data: raw data
+-   /data: raw data
+-   /output:
+-   /pipeline:
+-   /R: code that will only ever be called by other scripts
+-   /reports:
+-   /tools:

 ## Before starting pipeline: